dmayou/share_calc/README.md

 * Input intelligently reuses previous result or starts fresh when the user enters a new number
 * User sees correct operational symbols (e.g., &#0247; rather than / )
 * Rejects second and subsequent operators and radix points
-* Expression display scales for large input strings
+* Expression display scales for long inputs

-## Technology used
+## Technologies
 The front-end app is built with modern React functional components and hooks.
-The back end is built with nodeJS and the socket.io library for near-instantaneous updates.
+The back end is built with nodeJS, express, and the socket.io library for near-instantaneous updates.

-Calculations, expression building, and server validation are unit-tested using Jest.
+Calculations, expression building, and server input validation are unit-tested using Jest.

 ## Issues
 In the spirit of a hackathon, the app is intended as a coding sample rather than representing a robust product.
 Thus, the following issues are outstanding: